Hang On Sloopy

-McCoys version
+The McCoys version

 In early 1965, the Strangeloves, a New York City rock band, wanted to make the song the follow-up to their hit single "I Want Candy" and began performing it in concert.
 However, the Dave Clark Five, with whom they were touring, told the Strangeloves that they were going to record their own version when they returned to England, copying the Strangeloves' arrangement.
 The Strangeloves realized that the Dave Clark Five's cut would likely be a hit, but they were not yet ready to release a new single because they were still enjoying the success of "I Want Candy" from a few months earlier.

-The answer presented itself when a young rock group named Rick and the Raiders opened (and provided backing) for the Strangeloves in July in Dayton, Ohio.
+The answer presented itself when a young rock group named Rick and the Raiders opened, and provided backing, for the Strangeloves in July in Dayton, Ohio.
 The Strangeloves, three writer-producers from Brooklyn, New York City, recruited Rick and the Raiders to record the song under their name.
-Their 16-year-old leader, Rick Zehringer, was flown to Bell Sound Studios in New York to record his lead vocal over the Strangeloves' already-recorded backing tracks.
-It was decided to change the name of Rick's group to the McCoys to avoid confusion with another popular band at the time, Paul Revere & the Raiders, and Rick began using the stage name Rick Derringer.
-The single was issued on Bang Records and entered the chart on August 14, 1965.
-It reached the top position on October 2.
+The Raiders' 17-year-old lead singer, Rick Zehringer, was flown to Bell Sound Studios in New York to record his lead vocal over the Strangeloves' already-recorded backing tracks.
+It was then decided to change the name of Rick and the Raiders to the McCoys to avoid any confusion with Paul Revere & the Raiders, a popular band at the time.
+Zehringer also began using the stage name Rick Derringer.
+The single was issued on Bang Records and entered the U.S. and Canadian charts on August 14, 1965, reaching the top position in early October.
+The McCoys' version reached no. 5 in the UK.
 Contrary to the Strangeloves' expectations, the Dave Clark Five version was never even released.

-Originally written and recorded with three verses, the retitled "Hang On Sloopy" was edited down to two verses for the single and resulting Hang On Sloopy album.
-The unedited three-verse version, at 3 minutes, 50 seconds, first appeared on the 1970 Bang various artists compilation Bang & Shout Super Hits (BLPS-220), then again on the 1991 Rhino Records various artists compilation Grandson of Frat Rock!
-Vol. 3 and the 1995 Legacy Recordings compilation Hang On Sloopy: The Best of the McCoys.
+Originally written and recorded with three verses, the retitled "Hang On Sloopy" was edited down to two verses for the single and for the Hang On Sloopy album.
+Record World responded positively: "Teens will hang on to this new Bang slice, since the rhythmic song about a hard luck girl is riveting."
+The unedited three-verse version, at 3 minutes, 50 seconds, first appeared on Bang's 1970 various artists compilation, Bang & Shout Super Hits (BLPS-220).
+It was also included in Rhino Records' 1991 various artists compilation Grandson of Frat Rock!
+Vol. 3 and in Legacy Recordings' 1995 compilation Hang On Sloopy: The Best of the McCoys.